 Communities At Work Fund- This microloan organization is a partnership between Citigroup, the Calvert Foundation and Opportunity Finance Network.
 It makes loans to qualifying businesses and non-profits in low-income and low-wealth communities.

 OnDeck Capital- OnDeck Capital provides short-term working capital loans for small businesses.
 The loans are true term loans, not merchant account advances or any other type of cash advance.
 OnDeck uses different criteria to determine eligibility for a loan than mosts banks do, making it possible for some small businesses to qualify when they wouldn't through more traditional sources.
 Business owners can apply for their loans online or over the phone and be funded funded in as little as one business day.
 OnDeck requires businesses be open at least one year with revenues of at least $100,000 to apply

-Kabbage- Kabbage is yet another source of money for small businesses, but it doesn't offer loans.
-Instead, it offers cash advances to purchase inventory, fund payroll, and for other small business needs.
+Kabbage- Kabbage is yet another source of money for small businesses, offering a line of credit that can be used to purchase inventory, fund payroll, and for other small business needs.
 What makes Kabbage unique is that it uses real time data to make an instant lending decision about a business.
 Instead of putting all the weight on the credit score, it may look at your Quickbooks Online data, PayPal, or eBay accounts.
 Later, it may up your credit limit by examining your Facebook or Twitter accounts.
 All lending decisions are made automatically through its computer algorithm.